 Voluntary Group Termination

-Voluntary group termination means you choose to drop your group insurance plan.
-Sometimes, people pay more for their group coverage than for Medicare.
+Voluntary group termination means you choose to drop your group insurance plan while you are still working.
+Sometimes, people pay more for their group coverage than they pay for Medicare.
 If this is your current situation, group termination may benefit your wallet.

 Generally, choosing to leave your health care coverage will not land you in a guaranteed issue situation.
 However, your location may provide an exception to this rule.
 You CAN use guaranteed issue rights to change from employer coverage to Medigap in the following states.